 Hamilton has thousands of session planning resources for teaching cross-curricular topics in primary schools.
 But did you know that we make over 500 of these documents available for free?

 Hamilton's cross-curricular topics offer myriad opportunities to explore a the rich and varied curriculum that teachers, children, parents and inspectors want to see in your classroom.
 Our new topics format allows you to filter by subject, so that you can find teaching materials for English, maths, science, computing, geography, history, music, PE, PSHE, RE, DT, art and design, dance SMSC, drama and global citizenship easily.
-(Filters are currently available for reception and key stage one; key stage two will be coming soon.)
+(Filters are available for reception, key stage 1, lower key stage 2 and upper key stage 2.)

 There are free topics across the age ranges.
 To start teaching now, choose your age range.